 “You can’t find joy at the end of your journey if you didn’t bring it with you all along.” – Katrina Mayer

-It’s easy to measure success based on a bank balance, a relationship status, or a job credential, but what I’ve learned is that nothing outside of us can make us genuinely happy for a long period of time.
-Happiness really is an inside job–what we cultivate internally will perpetuate, not because the world has changed for us, but because we have changed the way we live in the world.
+It’s easy to measure success based on a bank balance, a relationship status, or a job credential (or any other label, for that matter), but what I’ve learned is that nothing outside of me can make me genuinely happy for a long period of time—not unless I’ve fortified my internal state of happiness.

 Be Happy First, and Let the Outside Follow Your Lead